steven-halla/casino_hell/README.md

 need to set life to red when low on all screens

 fix TEXTBOX class similiar to NPC textz box for wrapping

+i need magic descriptions
+need to fix magic text box selector in one of hte games